genid/MalePedigreeToolbox/README.rst

 Create classification models that predict a generational distance between 2 individuals of 1 till the number of simulated generations.
 There are a number of different models that can be chosen from.
 From our experience the best performing models are the multi-layer perceptron, support vector machines (SVM, scale very badly with large datasets) and linear discriminant analysis (LDA).
 Depending on the model this can run for quite a while.
-It is also advised to a large number of cores if available to speed up the calculations.
+It is also advised to use a large number of cores if available to speed up the calculations.

-Example command:
+Example command (this command runs for a long time):

 .. code-block::

-   $ mpt make_models -i simulated_data.csv -o output_folder -mt MDS LDA -c -1
+   $ mpt make_models -i simulated_data.csv -o output_folder -mt MLP LDA -c -1

 This will create a pickled RandomizedSearchCV object containing the model.
 These can be used by the final component of these comands to predict the generational distance between individuals.